 This is an interesting example of how incoherence still holds no sway in the exegetical and interpretive process for the Calvinist.
 Being convinced exegetically that Jesus died for all, yet still holding to unconditional election that renders that unlimited atonement meaningless, should send the exegete back to the Bible in search of where and how they are misinterpreting the text.

-This also shows how one’s original exegesis can wrong and how exegesis, although foundational to a proper understanding of the text, is not as sure as Schreiner and Ware make it out to be when they distance it from philosophical reflection and moral intuition.
+This also shows how one’s original exegesis can be wrong and how exegesis, although foundational to a proper understanding of the text, is not as sure as for instance Schreiner and Ware make it out to be although they distance it from philosophical reflection and moral intuition.
 Exegesis does not perform its function properly apart from scrutiny from logic and morality.
 Good exegesis exhibits logical consistency and moral sensibility.
-For those Calvinists who once stood sure on a limited atonement platform, what the once thought was a sure exegesis they now see to be a wrong exegesis.
+For those Calvinists who once stood sure on a limited atonement platform, what they once thought was a sure exegesis they now see to be a wrong exegesis.

 Gregory D. Gilbert, What is the Gospel?
 (Wheaton: Crossway Books, 2010), 31.

 Calvinist soteriology is “deterministic” on the basis of the doctrine of unconditional election.
 But it seems that Gilbert’s Third Avenue Baptist Church Statement of Faith seeks to avoid the charge of determinism with respect to “all things” or “whatsoever comes to pass.
 It deviates from the typical Calvinist statements regarding God’s eternal divine decree.
 In the section “Concerning Divine Providence” we read that “…God, from eternity, decrees or permits all things that come to pass, and perpetually upholds, directs and governs all creatures and all events; yet so as not in any way to be the author or approver of sin nor to destroy the free will and responsibility of intelligent creatures.”
 (Emphasis mine).
 The inclusion of “or permits” eliminates the theistic determinism that characterizes other Reformed Calvinistic statements of faith.
-In fact, such statements make God is the author of evil and evil himself regardless of their protests to the contrary.
+In fact, such statements make God the author of evil and evil himself regardless of their protests to the contrary.
 Anyway, unfortunately the section “Concerning Election” restores that determinism with respect to each individual’s salvation with its doctrine of unconditional election.
 This doctrine certainly does “destroy the free will and responsibility of intelligent creatures” with respect to their salvation and eternal destinies.
 And one’s eternal destiny is of course the most important matter here.

-But to place everyone’s salvation and eternal destiny under a theistic determinism and yet provide for human freedom in a statement of “permission” in many other life situations is no consolation because one’s eternal destiny far outweighs any freedom they may be granted in this life.
-If a person is among the non-elect and cannot have eternal life then what ultimate meaning, value or purpose does any “permission” to act as a self-determining free moral agent amount to in this earthly life?
+To place everyone’s salvation and eternal destiny under a theistic determinism and yet provide for human freedom in a statement of “permission” in many other life situations is no consolation because one’s eternal destiny far outweighs any freedom they may be granted in this life.
+If a person is among the non-elect and cannot have eternal life, then what ultimate meaning, value or purpose does any “permission” to act as a self-determining free moral agent amount to in this earthly life?
 Such freedom is meaningless.
-And if God has bestowed on humans a truly independent will apart from his will, and thereby permits things to occur that he has not willed or determined, then why does he not permit people free will with respect to their eternal salvation?
+And if God has bestowed on humans a truly independent will apart from his will, and thereby permits things to occur that he has not willed or determined, then why does he not permit people the freedom to decide their eternal destinies?
 Why can’t salvation be conditioned upon the individual’s free belief and trust in Christ?

 Gregory D. Gilbert, What is the Gospel?
 (Wheaton: Crossway Books, 2010), 32.